Berlin conference: A step toward peace in Libya? | DW | 22.06.2021

 The majority of the attendees — the five permanent members of the UN Security Council, namely the United States, United Kingdom, France, Russia and China — as well as Italy, Turkey, the United Arab Emirates, the EU and the UN already met at the first international conference on Libya, also hosted by Germany, in January 2020.

-However, this time they'll be joined by members of the newly-formed Libyan transitional Government of National Unity (GNA) under Prime Minister Abdul Hamid Dbeibah.
-Since the summit will be on a ministerial level, he will not attend in person.
+However, this time they'll be joined by members of the newly-formed Libyan transitional Government of National Unity (GNA) under Prime Minister Abdul Hamid Dbeibah, who is set to attend.

 Libya's political situation has changed significantly since the first Berlin peace conference in early 2020.
 A truce between the Tripoli-based GNA and the Benghazi-based Libyan National Army (LNA) under General Khalifa Haftar last August became a formal cease-fire in October.
 This paved the way for the UN-led formation of an interim government under Dbeibah.